shadmanrakib/trie-cli/cli/README.md

 const deletionPercent = 0.5;
 ```

-To run tests, go to the cli directory, and run:
+To run tests, go to the CLI directory, and run:

 ```
 npm test